Hedgefog/cs-halloween-mod/doc/pages/spells/index.md

 # Invisibility
-> Makes caster and teammates in radius invisible for 10 seconds.
+> Makes caster invisible for 10 seconds.

 # Overheal
 > Sets health of caster's and teammates in radius to 150 health.